Tell me more ×

 1. Pronunciations

-Usually, in Japanese, one character has 2 types of pronunciations, "on yomi" and "kun yomi".
-The "on yomi" (in Chinese,音读) is similar to the pronuciation of the character in Chinese.
-This could be an advantange when you learn one of these two languages after you learnt one another.It can help you to remember the pronunciations.
+Usually, in Japanese, one character has 2 types of pronunciations, "音読 おんどく ondoku or 音読み おんよみ onyomi" and "訓読 くんどく kundoku or 訓読み くんよみ kunyomi".
+The 音読 (in Chinese, 音读) is similar to the pronunciation of the character in Chinese, because both modern Chinese and 音読 come from ancient Chinese (漢字を字音で読むこと。). 訓読 is the Japanese way of rendering the characters pronunciation, choosing the similar Japanese vocabulary in meaning to substitute (訓読は、漢字を、その意味にあたる日本語の読み方で読むこと。).
+This could be an advantage when you learn one of these two languages after you learnt one another.It can help you to remember the pronunciations.
 But it could be an obstacle in some cases, since the pronunciations of characters in Chinese also changed in the long history.

 Since Japanese uses a lot of Chinese Characters, it's an advantage for you to write down the characters if you have learnt one language.
 However, you still have to take care of some characters.
-Because both Japan and China conducted a reform (simplification) on traditional characters, and of course, they didn't negotiate with each other, so some characters are different after the simlification.
+Because both Japan and China conducted several reforms (i.e. simplification for better literacy, though in China some political motivation too, which is a controversial action) on traditional characters, and of course, they didn't negotiate with each other (though in fact, Chinese government did treat Japanese version as reference, e.g. 國 simplified to 国), so some characters are different after the simplification.
+One thing is for sure, simplified characters done in China is much more than those in Japan or Republic of Korea.

-Example: Character "对" in simplified Chinese while ”対" in Japanese, the traditional form is "對".
+Example: Character "对" in simplified Chinese while "対" in Japanese, the traditional being "對".

 In most cases, the meanings of a character in Japanese and Chinese are the same or almost the same.
 This is a big advantage.
 However, Japanese generally keeps meanings of a character in Classic Chinese, while in modern Chinese meanings of some characters have changed.
 In this case, the learner should pay extra attention to these characters, compared to a learner who doesn't know one another language, because his experience will lead him to a mistake.

-Examples: Japanese verb "走れる", which means "to run".
-In modern Chinese, we use "走" to mean "to walk" and use "跑" to mean "to run", however, in Classic Chinese, "走" really means "to run".
+Examples: Japanese verb "走る はしる hashiru", which means "to run".
+In modern Chinese, we use "走" to mean "to walk" and use "跑" to mean "to run", however, in classic Chinese, "走" really can mean "to run", as in 戰国策·楚策·江乙對荆宣王:

 Compared with the advantages and disadvantages, I believe it could be easier to learn one language of these two after you have learnt one another.

-Maybe it would be worth pointing out the wildly divergent grammar as a counterpoint. – Stumpy Joe Pete Jun 24 '12 at 15:04
+Maybe it would be worth pointing out the wildly divergent grammar as a counterpoint.
+Jun 24, 2012 at 15:04

 Apart from the Kanji/Hanzi, that they (partly) have in common, concerning the written part, there is nothing that can really help you with the other language: